 Learning loss in these children expands due to the lack of online courses and tools, frustration due to the struggle of their families for basic necessities and because they lack a medium to express themselves.

 Classrooms in India have been non-operational for over 7 months now but for most of these children school is the only place that supports their aspirations, curiosity and expression.
 COVID-19 has thus accelerated an already existing problem.
 The need is now more than ever.

 To assist our children to learn remotely, we have developed a Remote Learning Program that has 2 aspects :

-Since children have limited access to a smart phone, delivery of the activity plans allows them to complete the coursework at their convenient time
+TAP Buddy is a WhatsApp based chat bot, which delivers activity plans to students, allowing them to complete the coursework at their convenient time

 Mentor Support via WhatsApp

 Mentors explain the weeks’ activities, engage the students, track their progress, clear their doubts and motivate them to innovate over WhatsApp.

 TAP believes that the best approach towards creating a sustainable change is by empowering all kids through a skill that they are passionate to learn.